bhorev/Autogluon-Workshop/README.md

 ## Log in to the AWS Workshop Portal

-In workshop-provided accounts, the SageMaker environment should be set up for you automatically.
+In an AWS-hosted event, the SageMaker environment is set up for you automatically.
 You will need the **Hash Code** provided upon entry, and your email address to track your unique session.

 Connect to the portal by clicking the link or browsing to **[https://dashboard.eventengine.run/](https://dashboard.eventengine.run/)**.